-Naeem returns to the Globe after appearing as part of Globe Education's Sam Wanamaker Festival in his final year at drama school.
+Naeem appeared as part of Globe Education's Sam Wanamaker Festival in his final year at drama school.

 "Sometimes people come up to you at the end of the show and say, 'What was really interesting was that part about Fortinbras, because that's something that we're living with'.
 And I think it's an interesting thing, that we arrive in a place, we do the play and then we leave.
 What do we leave behind?"